 - 1. Taltz is prescribed by, or in consultation with, a specialist in dermatology or rheumatology. - 2.
 Documented moderate to severe active disease and member meets either of the following criteria: - a.
-If member has predominantly axial disease or active enthesitis and/or dactylitis, member has experienced an inadequate response or intolerance to at least two non-steroidal anti-inflammatory drugs (NSAIDs), unless use is contraindicated b.
+If member has predominantly axial disease or active enthesitis and/or dactylitis, member has experienced an inadequate response or intolerance to at least two non-steroidal anti-inflammatory drugs (NSAIDs), unless use is contraindicated - b.
 If member has peripheral arthritis, member has experienced an inadequate response to a ≥ 3 consecutive month trial a trial of one oral disease-modifying anti-rheumatic agent (DMARD) such as methotrexate, azathioprine, sulfasalazine, or hydroxychloroquine, unless intolerance experienced

-C. Active ankylosing spondylitis (AS)
+C. Active ankylosing spondylitis (AS) and active axial spondyloarthritis

-Authorization of 6 months may be granted for treatment of active ankylosing spondylitis in members who are 18 years of age or older when both of the following criteria are met:
+Authorization of 6 months may be granted for treatment of active ankylosing spondylitis and active axial spondyloarthritis in members who are 18 years of age or older when both of the following criteria are met: